AlessandroDarie/quiz-gui/README.md

 - Retry wrong answers or retake the whole quiz in a new order
 - Timer for total quiz time
 - Fully compatible with any **custom JSON question database**
+- **Database selection menu:** At startup, select any `.json` question file from the `database/` folder.
+You don't need to edit the code to change quiz.

 ---